 If you can't live without knowing how the story ends, seek help immediately.
 If you're merely quietly curious, here's a complete playthrough.
 It's of the smelly Amiga version, but the two versions are (as far as I can tell) pretty much the same.
 At the very least, the PC one isn't worlds better.

-Where next for The Doctor?
-The Adventure Games are due start up again this month, starting with an episode called The Gunpowder Plot.
-Will they have learned the lessons of the first series and actually be good games as well as good publicity?
+Where next for games about the Doctor?
+Will they have ever learn to actually be good games as well as good publicity?
 We can but hope.
 Really though, I'd cut them a lot of slack if they just finally gave us an official game that used funky portal effects to let you walk into the actual TARDIS and appreciate its bigger-on-the-insideness for yourself.
 Why has that never been done?
 It can only be madness, because the tech to do it has been around since Unreal in 199-fricking-8.